Thiem halts The Nick Kyrgios Experience at Australian Open - WHIZ News

 While competition at the tournament can continue, no spectators will be allowed as of Saturday.

-“This was a good last match before the lockdown,” Thiem said.
-“It’s really sad to say.”
+“Tonight was epic,” Thiem said, “and a good last match before the lockdown.”

 So with one last night out for the time being, folks were living their best lives.